F-LAB-Systems/SITL_2021/README.md

-# SITL_2021
+# SITL_2021 PX4-Autopilot + GAZEBO 11 + QT5
 This documentation will guide you on how to set up a SITL (Software in the loop) on UBUNTU 20.04 LTS with PX4-Autopilot, QGroundControl paired with simulation software Gazebo 11.

 ![F-lab](https://user-images.githubusercontent.com/78522341/106847388-cc341f80-66d4-11eb-9966-00c068135fcc.png)

-Let's get started by opening up the Terminal on your system and entering following the commands:
+Let's get started by opening up the Terminal on your system and entering the following commands:

-## Step 1
+## Step 1 - Install PX4 - Autopilot

 ```
 cd ~
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive
 bash ./Tools/setup/ubuntu.sh
 ```
-## Step 2
+## Step 2 - Install Gazebo 11

 ```
 cd ~